Why It Works

 Ultimately, whatever you use, the key is to prepare it all so that it will work in the roll.
 That means cutting everything into thin strips that are preferably long enough to run through the roll from end to end, or as close to it as possible.

-- 3 cups cooked short-grain (sushi) rice, hot (see note)
+3 cups cooked short-grain (sushi) rice, hot (see notes)

 Trim cucumber ends and cut it in half lengthwise.
 Using a spoon, scrape out the seeds from each half.
 Cut each half lengthwise into three long strips to make 6 strips total.
 Place cucumber strips on a plate, sprinkle all over with salt, and toss well to coat.
 Set aside.